 BERLIN, March 9 (Reuters) - German industrial output fell unexpectedly in January for the second month in a row and exports also sank, adding to signs that Europe's largest economy began the year on a weak footing, although analysts said the outlook remains robust.

-The data on Friday was seen as a reflection of seasonal factors rather than signaling a structural slowdown.
+The data on Friday was seen as a reflection of seasonal factors rather than signalling a structural slowdown.
 Economic activity in Germany typically eases in the winter months because of extended holidays, while this year's unusually warm January led to a decline in energy output.

-Industrial output fell by 0.1 percent, the Economy Ministry said, its second consecutive fall after a dip of 0.5 percent in December and confounding expectations in a Reuters poll for a 0.5 percent rise.
+Industrial production fell by 0.1 percent, the Economy Ministry said, its second consecutive fall after a dip of 0.5 percent in December and confounding expectations in a Reuters poll for a 0.5 percent rise.

 Separate figures from the Federal Statistics Office showed both exports and imports had fallen unexpectedly by 0.5 percent in January, undershooting a Reuters forecast for a 0.3 percent increase in exports and stagnating imports.

 The seasonally adjusted trade balance was unchanged at 21.3 billion euros ($26.22 billion).

 The figures come one day after industrial orders slumped by a bigger-than-expected 3.9 percent in January.

 "The weak start to the new year is nothing new for the German economy," Carsten Brzeski of ING Diba said in a note.